deepakjohnson91/deepakjohnson91.github.io/projects.md

 title: "Projects"
 layout: page
 ---
 This is a list of projects that I have worked in the recent months.
 Some of them are yet to be completed.
-Please get in touch with me in case you are interested.
+Please get in touch with me (over email), in case you are interested.

 ### Price and Non-Price Factors in Rice Cultivation: A Comparative Sutdy of Kerala and the Mekong Delta
 This is the extension of my PhD work, where I compare the relative contribution of price and non-price factors in incomes from rice cultivation in Kerala (in southern India) and the Mekong Delta in Vietnam.